eBay/Muse/muse-site/docs/03 - understanding-muse/01 - plugin-types.md

 });
 ```

+## When to publish a Muse plugin?
+TODO

 ## Summary
 This is a short topic for you to understand Muse plugins concept and how a Muse app is started.
 It's helpful for you to under other parts of the documentation.